benelliott111/Restaurant-Search/README.md

 # 02 Approach:

-    In approching this project, our team met to discuss various options for a Minimum Viable product.
+    In approaching this project, our team met to discuss various options for a Minimum Viable product.
 After discussion we settled on a website that would bridge the gap between restaurants and recipes, seeding our own website with a number of restaurants, menus and links to recipes on the internet that closely resemble the dishes served at the restaurant.
-The details are maintained in a databse and users may also add their own dishes to a database to contibute to the community of recipes.
+The details are maintained in a database and users may also add their own dishes to a database to contibute to the community of recipes.
 The real world problem the webiste resolves is finding somewhere that makes a recipe for those who do not cook and finding a recipe for a restaurant menu item that someone who can cook wished to try.

     We understood that there were certain immutable user requirements: